chriskempson/netcrafter/README.md

 # ![Netcrafter](public/netcrafter.gif)
-Fire up your single-core 500Mhz CPU, double-click on your entirely legal copy of Frontpage/Dreamweaver and lovingly craft your small part of the Internet with finger generated HTML!
+Fire up your single-core 500Mhz CPU, double-click on your entirely legal copy of Frontpage/Dreamweaver, ready your GIFs, and lovingly craft your small part of the Internet with finger generated HTML and your new best friend Netcrafter.

-Netcrafter is a ~~way of life~~ way of building websites that unashamedly slaps you in the face with HTML.
-Netcrafter is made possible by a scripting language quickly gaining traction on the World Wide Web known as PHP.
-With Netcrafter you'll be churning out radical websites before the dot-com bubble has even burst!
+Netcrafter is a ~~religious cult~~, ~~life-philosophy~~, way of building websites that unashamedly slaps you in the face with [HTML - the future of the Internet](https://blog.neocities.org/blog/2015/02/27/we-are-the-future.html).
+The magic of Netcrafter is made possible by a scripting language that has started to gain traction in today's World Wide Web known as [PHP](https://web.archive.org/web/20000301133004/http://php.net/) (Personal Home Page) language.
+With Netcrafter you'll be churning out cool websites before the dot-com bubble has even burst!

+**Scientific Facts:**
-**Scientific Fact:** Netcrafter is lighter than air and fits inside a [single PHP file](https://github.com/chriskempson/netcrafter/blob/master/netcrafter.php) measuring just a few KBs ~~heavy~~ light!
+* Netcrafter is lighter than air and fits inside a [single PHP file](https://github.com/chriskempson/netcrafter/blob/master/netcrafter.php) measuring just a few KBs ~~heavy~~ light.
+* Recent entirely-fabricated studies show, users of Netcrafter may have lower stress levels and may experience a boost in the production of endorphins. <sup>1</sup>

 ## Up and running before your dial-up has time to sync!
-Shove this in your CLI:
+Shove this in your post-PHP-CLI-installed terminal:

     git clone git@github.com:chriskempson/netcrafter.git my-first-website
     cd my-first-website
     ./serve-website.sh

-Next, point a modern browser (e.g. Netscape Navigator, IE) at http://localhost:8000.
-Now, marvel at the stunning welcome page.
+Next, point a modern browser (e.g. Netscape Navigator, Internet Explorer) at http://localhost:8000.
+Now, marvel (in awestruck silence) at the breathtakingly stunning welcome page.

 ## The lowdown
-A ultra minimalist way of creating simple websites by hand.
+A ultra minimalist way of creating the next generation of HTML/CSS/JS websites by hand.
 Essentially the core philosophy of Netcrafter boils down to this:

-- Partials - Reusable small HTML snippets (a la SSI)
+- Partials - Reusable, small HTML snippets (a la your old friend SSI)
-- Meta Data - Describe attributes of your HTML pages
+- Meta Data - Attach and retrieve information to your HTML pages using \<meta\> tags!
-- Plugins - Power up your HTML
+- Plugins - Power up your HTML with quick and dirty PHP hacks
-- Directories - Uses real directories!
+- Directories - Simply use real directories to structure your website
-- Static HTML - Generate purity
+- Static HTML - Blazingly fast, next-gen static content generator called WGET

 ### Partials
 Partials are little snippets of HTML you can reuse across multiple pages just like your friend SSI.